-Is the order significant: Son, Father, Spirit?1 One commentator I read said the order has to do with our experience.2 Until you know the Son, you don't know the Father, nor the Spirit.
+Is the order significant: Son, Father, Spirit?2 It seems so.
+One commentator says the order has to do with our experience,3 for until you know the Son, you don't know the Father, nor the Spirit.
 But once you experience the saving grace of Jesus, then the love of the Father comes alive, and the fellowship of the Holy Spirit becomes real.
-As another commentator explained, it's through the cross that you come to understand God's love and the experience of His Spirit.3
+As another commentator elaborates by saying it's through the cross that we come to understand God's love and the experience of His Spirit.4